secoughl/NodeMCU-MQTT-GarageDoor/readme.md

 ### Then look no further!

 Built on an ESPwhatever, uses MQTT messages to decide what door to open/close and when.
-In my case integrates with Google and Alexa voice assistants using HACloud because otherwise that shit looked **hard**.
+In my case integrates with Google and Amazon voice assistants using HACloud because otherwise that shit looked **hard**.

+Example script/sensor info included.

 Update secrets_example.h with your pertinent info and then rename it secrets.h.
 Or not.
 Do whatever.
 I'm not your real dad anyway.